-Known for having its hardest climbing at the very top, the route has maintained its reputation as one of the longest and most difficult routes on Everest and hasn’t had an ascent in over 30 years.
+Known for having its hardest climbing at the very top, the West Ridge Direct route has maintained its reputation as one of the longest and most difficult routes on Everest and hasn’t had a repeat ascent in over 30 years.

-The entrance to Camp 3 high on Everest’s remote Direct West Ridge in Tibet was a slot cut into the ice of the slope.
-The only way in was to twist sideways and squeeze through, kicking unseen crampon points into the thin icy ridge leading down into the subteranean darkness of the crevasse.
+The entrance to Camp 3 high on Everest’s remote West Ridge Direct in Tibet was a slot cut into the ice of the slope.
+The only way in was to twist sideways and squeeze through, kicking unseen crampon points into the thin icy ridge leading down into the subterranean darkness of the crevasse.

-The crevasse had a thin ice roof; light snuck dimly through the doorway crack and then ran in splintered, snow covered lines that snaked across the ceiling twenty feet above.
-Nowhere was the snowy floor level, it pitched and heaved, then sloped off rapidly into a black hole behind two tents.
-The nylon of the tents alternatively flopped and stretched above the uneven floor.
+The crevasse had a thin ice roof, light snuck dimly through the doorway crack and then ran in splintered, snow-covered lines that snaked across the ceiling 5 metres above me.
+Nowhere was the snowy floor level, it pitched and heaved, then sloped off rapidly into a black hole behind our two tents.
+The nylon of the tents alternatively flopped and stretched tight above the uneven floor.

-A cold draft blew in through the door, flowed over the tents, rustled the nylon, a noise of leaves dying in the fall, then swept off into the black hole behind them to nowhere.
+A draft of frozen air blew in through the door, flowed over the tents, rustled the nylon, a noise of leaves dying in the fall, then swept off into the black hole behind us to nowhere.
 It was surreal, tents buried in a crevasse on a mountain.
-It was the darkest, shadowed corner part of a Dr. Seuss story of your youth.
+It was the darkest, shadowed corner part of a Dr. Seuss story of my youth.

-The temperature was 18 degrees f (-8c), never more, never less.
+The temperature was – 8 c (18 degrees f), never more, never less.
 It didn’t seem so cold at first, but the dim light, the ice walls, the flow of air, soon chilled the soul.
-We were to make an attempt at life in the icebox.
+We were here to make an attempt at life in the icebox.

-Into this space, Randall Grandstaff and I stepped.
-Mid-afternoon, the haze of 24,000 (7,315 meters) plus feet of elevation, the wind rising, the sun falling, only enough day and energy left to get the stove going, inside the tent, inside the crevasse.
-The light, filtered by the crevasse, filtered by the tent, filtered by eyes seeing life through an altitude haze, created a fuzz of what should of been reality.
+Into this space, my rope-mate Randall Grandstaff and I stepped.
+Mid-afternoon, the haze of 7,315 meters (24,000 feet) of elevation, the wind rising, the sun falling, only enough day and energy left to get the stove going, inside the tent, inside the crevasse.
+The light, filtered by the crevasse, filtered by the tent, filtered by eyes seeing life through an altitude haze, created a fuzz of what should have been reality.
 When the stove boiled, the steam floated off it like smoke from a cremation, hazy, hanging, then catching in the wind flowing from the entrance and carrying itself off into the black hole behind us.

-We had both been eating and sleeping on mountains for years; it was second nature, we needed no thought to know what we needed to do.
+Randall and I had both been eating and sleeping on mountains for years; it was second nature, we needed no thought to know what we needed to do.
 Hanging off cliffs, sleeping in hammocks by night, balancing stoves and heating tea in the dark, we had done it all in wind and rain and snow until it was automatic.
 We had started young when it was all so exciting that difficulties were fun, mistakes were laughed at and we became very good at it without thinking about it.
 Randall hailed from of all places, Las Vegas, Nevada, but was one of the most active of first ascensionists at the nearby climbing area, Red Rocks, putting up 100’s of difficult new routes.
 He was gregarious, outspoken, highly talented and had a great eye for the best way up a mountain.
 And he was a lot of fun to climb with, armed with both the enthusiasm and the experience to help get us up the hard leads on the West Ridge.
 We had been thrown together by chance, would climb hard and fast for but three days, and never climb together again.
 I would know a small part of who he really was, and after a rappelling accident some years later, he would die long before his time.